isomerpages/moe-marsilingpri/_cca/Clubs/Infocomm Technology (Media Production).md

 <h4>Drone Flying Programme</h4>
 <p>The programme offers students the chance to develop coding skills by creating
 programs to fly drones and accomplish designated tasks.
-This activity offers students the chance to enhance their troubleshooting skills and logical thinking while fostering teamwork through collaboration.</p>
+This activity offers students the opportunity to enhance their troubleshooting skills and logical thinking while fostering teamwork through collaboration.</p>
 <p></p>
 <p>View the video below, which presents students having a whale of a time